SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 ![edit issue dialog](images/edit-issue.png "image showing the edit issue collaboration")

-Issues are listed on the portal page.
+For the reader, issues can be found through the portals front page.